Syllabus for Edison Project (Part 1)

 Learning Events

 Based on a holistic approach to learning, opportunities will be taken to introduce math, science, and physics concepts.
 When appropriate, biblical concepts such as the power and majesty of God in his creation will be discussed.
-History topics will also be discussed including, but not limited to, Thomas Edison and some of his inventions.
+Historical figures related to electricity and electronics are included.

 Experiments

-Experiments 1 through 40 in the textbook that comes with the Snap-Kit 202 from Radio Shack are covered in Edison Project (Part 1).
+Experiments 1 through 40 in the textbook that comes with the Snap-Kit 202® from Radio Shack are covered in Edison Project (Part 1).
 If you have ever purchased experiment books from Radio Shack, you know how light weight the explanations are.
-This is were the meat of our instruction will come in.
-We fill in the gaps left in the experiments, tell what is happening, describe the components in the experiment, and make the experiment applicable to every day life when possible.
+Quick Study Labs will fill in the gaps left in the experiments, tell what is happening, describe the components in the experiment, and make the experiment applicable to everyday life when possible.
 Students will have a general idea about what goes on in the wonderful, hidden world of electronic circuits and components.

 The experiment titles are: